Mural artwork by Bobby MaGee Lopez

 Their land was reduced by a war between the French and English, the American Revolution, and the formation of the State of Michigan in 1837.
-By 1855, the Anishinaabek were asked to cede almost the entirety of their remaining land, leaving only a reserve established in parts of Leelanau and Antrim counties.
+By 1855, the Anishinaabek were asked to cede almost the entirety of their remaining land, leaving only a reserve established in parts of Leelanau county.

 Despite many efforts, it took nearly 125 years for the tribe to finally achieve federal recognition under the Indian Reorganization Act, which allowed tribes to form a constitution and an independent government.
 This past year, the tribe celebrated 40 years of federal recognition, and a flourishing community exists within northern Michigan.
 Read a full history of the tribe here, or watch the video below to learn more.

 Today, you will find the culture and history of the Anishinaabek evident throughout the region.
 Although it is currently closed in response to COVID-19, the Ewaaying Museum and Cultural Center offers an incredible look at the past and present of the tribe.
 From artwork to historical records to original and replica artifacts, the museum provides an immersive experience for all visitors.
 There is also a gift shop on site featuring the art of local and tribal artists.